dseguy/changedBehavior/behavior/strposWithFalse.rst

 ______
 .. code-block:: output

    PHP Deprecated:  strpos(): Non-string needles will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior in /codes/strposWithFalse.php on line 3
+Use an explicit chr() call to preserve the current behavior

    Deprecated: strpos(): Non-string needles will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior in /codes/strposWithFalse.php on line 3 bool(false) int(1);
+Use an explicit chr() call to preserve the current behavior bool(false) int(1);